-19. Subsequent Events
+21. Subsequent Events

-MHIC has performed an evaluation of subsequent events through April 3, 2014, which is the date MHIC's financial statements were available to be issued.
-No material subsequent events have occurred since December 31, 2013 that requires recognition or disclosure in these financial statements.
+MHIC has performed an evaluation of subsequent events through May 11, 2015, which is the date MHIC's consolidated financial statements were available to be issued.
+No material subsequent events have occurred since December 31, 2014 that requires recognition or disclosure in these consolidated financial statements.